-For a man who was once described by Henri Matisse as ‘the greatest of us all,’ time has been unkind to Pierre Bonnard.
-Doomed by the shadow of his looming Impressionist predecessors, and by the loudness of his modernist contemporaries, the voice of French painter Pierre Bonnard has been largely drowned out over the years.
+But for a man who was once described by Henri Matisse as ‘the greatest of us all,’ time has been unkind to Bonnard.
+Doomed by the shadow of his looming Impressionist predecessors, and by the loudness of his modernist contemporaries, Bonnard’s voice has been largely drowned out over the years.

 Pierre Bonnard, Nude in Bath and Small Dog, 1941-6

 Bonnard encourages us to stand still, to allow time to freeze around us, and to step into a moment in the past, preserved before us as it appeared before him – first in memory, later in paint, and now almost a century old.
-With almost 100 works drawn from private and public collections around this world, this retrospective seeks to reinsert this innovative French figure back into the history of the twentieth century.
+This meandering exhibition is long, and the narrative is weak in parts, not least in context and anecdotal facts, but persevere and you will reap the rewards.

 |Where||Tate Modern, Bankside, London, SE1 9TG | MAP|